HVAC/R Technology Contest Information

 Emery cloth or brush cleaner

 Eye Protection (ANSI approved goggles or safety glasses with side shields or prescription glasses with side shields)

 BRAZING MATERIALS.
 EACH CONTESTANT WILL NEED THE FOLLOWING:

 EXACTLY 24" of 3/8" Copper Tubing ACR (Hard Drawn preferred).

 Silphos; 15% preferred, but whatever the contestant is most accustomed to brazing with.

 - Fittings and access port to be provided this year courtesy of Oklahoma Plumbing, Heating, Cooling Contractors' Association!

 CONTEST DESCRIPTION AND SCORING

-The contest will consist of online PDP knowledge test; an online written test covering knowledge of HVAC/R, brazing skills, and common troubleshooting/measurements in electrical, mechanical, airflow, gas supply and refrigerant systems; the SkillsUSA test will be used as a tie-breaker only, which is consistent with the national SkillsUSA competition.
+The contest will consist of online PDP knowledge test and an online written test covering knowledge of HVAC/R, brazing skills and common troubleshooting/measurements in electrical, mechanical, airflow, gas supply and refrigerant systems.
+The SkillsUSA test will be used as a tie-breaker only, which is consistent with the national SkillsUSA competition.